geektrust/coding-problem-artefacts/build-files/java/README.md

 ### Maven pom.xml

-In the Maven `pom.xml` file we have provided a [maven-jar-plugin](https://maven.apache.org/plugins/maven-jar-plugin/) which is used to create a build jar file.
+In the Maven `pom.xml` file we have provided a [maven-assembly-plugin](https://maven.apache.org/plugins/maven-assembly-plugin/) which is used to create a single jar file, aggregated with its dependencies, modules, site documentation, and other files.
 Please do not edit the `finalName` (*geektrust* in this case) under its `configuration` section, and add the fully qualified name of your Main class file in the `mainClass` section under `manifest`.
 You can also edit the Group ID and the Artifact ID.

 For e.g if fully qualified name of your Main class in the project is `com.example.Main` then your `pom.xml` will look like this
 ```